Pyidaungsu Hluttaw: Union of Myanmar

 Between 1988 and 2011, there was no functional hluttaw, as the ruling government was the State Peace and Development Council.

 Composition

-The Pyidaungsu Hluttaw is a bicameral body made up of a 440-seat House of Representatives (Pyithu Hluttaw) and the 224-seat House of Nationalities (Amyotha Hluttaw).
-The Pyidaungsu Hluttaw consists of 664 members total.
+The Pyidaungsu Hluttaw (Union Assembly) is a bicameral body made up of a 440-seat Pyithu Hluttaw (People's Assembly) and the 224-seat Amyotha Hluttaw (National Assembly).
+The Pyidaungsu Hluttaw consists of 664 members in total.
 75% of MPs (498 members) are directly elected by voters, while the remaining 25% (166 members) are military personnel appointed by the Defence Services' Commander-in-Chief.
 This policy is similar to Indonesia's New Order model (as part of the dwifungsi doctrine), which guaranteed a number of parliamentary seats to military appointees.
+The Pyidaungsu Hluttaw is sometimes translated as the Assembly of the Union.

 Amyotha Hluttaw

 The Amyotha Hluttaw is the upper house of the Pyidaungsu Hluttaw, with 12 seats accorded to each Region or State for a total of 168 directly elected seats.
 Of the 224 seats in the house, the remaining 56 are military appointees nominated by the Commander-in-Chief of the Defence Services.
+The Amyotha Hluttaw is sometimes referred to as the House of Nationalities.